 - Dignity – to live without fear of shame or ridicule brought on by another’s words or actions.

-- Inclusion – to be included to a maximum degree possible in reaching decisions that will affect one’s life.
+- Inclusivity – to be included to a maximum degree possible in reaching decisions that will affect one’s life and to ensure the Society is an inclusive space for people of different abilities, religions, cultures and the 2SLGBTQ+ community.

 - Moral responsibility – to see the preservation of quality of life as a right of all people, including people with dementia.